xxfoundation/elixxir-docs/cmix.md

 signature.
 As the field name implies, KeyResponseSignedByGateway contains a signature computed by the Gateway.

-Here's the cryptographic operations done with the key request after verifying that the sender is authenticated:
+Here we use pseudo code to show the cryptographic operations done by the mix node after verifying that the sender is the authenticated Gateway for this mix node:

 ```
 func receive(request *SignedKeyRequest) (*SignedKeyResponse, error) {